ros-navigation/navigation2/nav2_route/README.md

 The only three required features of the navigation graph is (1) for the nodes and edges to have identifiers from each other to be unique for referencing and (2) for edges to have the IDs of the nodes belonging to the start and end of the edge and (3) nodes contain coordinates.
 This is strictly required for the Route Server to operate properly in all of its features.

-Besides this, we establish some requirements and conventions for route graph files to standardize this information to offer consistent and documented behavior.
+Besides this, we establish some conventions for route graph files to standardize this information to offer consistent and documented behavior with our provided plugins.
 The unique identifier for each node and edge should be given as `id`.
 The edge's nodes are `startid` and `endid`.
 The coordinates are given in an array called `coordinates`.
 While technically optional, it is highly recommended to also provide:
 - The node's frame of reference (`frame`), if not the global frame and you want it transformed